Types of Rural Marketing

 Marketing Mix

 Marketing mix can be described as the strategies and tools companies use for promoting and selling products in targeted markets.
-The marketing mix in rural marketing consists of four important components – product, price, promotion, and placement.
+The rural marketing mix consists of four important components – product, price, promotion, and placement.
 Product refers to the goods or services offered by a company.

 Price refers to the cost incurred by consumers to avail of the product or service.
 Promotion refers to the promotional and advertising activities required to create awareness, generate demand, and boost sales, while placement refers to the distribution channels used by a company to make its products available in rural markets.